 Step 4: Choose Fencing and Lighting

 This step is more of an important thing to consider if you intend to build multiple pickleball courts in the same area.
-You may also want to think about fencing if you want the court placed somewhere that you won’t be able to control the flight path of the balls.
+You may want to think about fencing if you want the court placed somewhere that you won’t be able to control the flight path of the balls.
 With fencing, you can keep your courts secure, prevent others from playing on the court after hours, and allow for safe spectating.

 When choosing a fence for a pickleball court, you’ll surely want to consider the size of a pickleball court.
-It will need to match the perimeter of your court and also be anywhere from four to 10 feet high.
+It will need to match the perimeter of your court and be anywhere from four to 10 feet high.

 In terms of lighting, this can be a very convenient feature to have, especially if you love night games during the summer.
 Light is relatively standard and gives you the ability to make the most out of your court, so you always have optimal visibility.